Wamatica – A structural Grammar

-From physical systems to biological structures and technological architectures.
+from physical systems to biological structures and technological architectures.

-A thing is not a substance.
+A thing is not substance.
+It is resonance that holds—for a moment.

 E = Δ²

-A framework derived from Natural Dynamics for describing how structures emerge, stabilize and interact.
+for describing how structures emerge, stabilize, and interact.

 The book marked the beginning — not the conclusion.